Announcing new Microsoft 365 unified sample gallery with over 1,000 samples

 How to get support for contributions to GitHub?

-Getting started on contributing to open-source initiatives or to submit your samples to the mentioned repositories might feel overwhelming, but we got you covered.
+You might feel overwhelmed getting started contributing to open-source initiatives, but we got you covered.
 This is not hard at all, and we can help.
 We have a specific Sharing is Caring initiate targeted for helping everyone in the community to get started on different community areas, including on the GitHub contributions.
-We provide specific training sessions with hands-on guidance on how to get started on contributions.
+We provide specific training sessions with hands-on guidance on how to guide you.

 Next steps for the unified Microsoft 365 sample gallery

 We continuing to bring new Microsoft owned repositories to this centralized location to increase discoverability of all the great samples which are out there.
-We are also looking into providing more specific set of search criteria based on additional sample metadata.
-This will help to find, for example, samples which are using specific versions of the technology.
+Also, we are looking into providing more specific set of search criteria based on additional sample metadata.
+For example, this will help to find samples which are using specific versions of the technology.

-We are committed on continuing evolving this sample gallery also during upcoming years – This is just a start.
+We strive to continue to evolve this sample gallery during upcoming years.
+This is just a start.
 Please do join on our public Microsoft 365 platform (PnP) community calls and share your input and feedback.

 Sharing is caring.
 Happy coding! 🧡